When a Pet Dies

 As you would with any tough issue, try to gauge how much information kids need to hear based on their age, maturity level, and life experience.

-If your pet is very old or has a lingering illness, consider talking to kids before the death occurs.
+If your pet is very old or has a long illness, consider talking to kids before the death happens.
 If you have to euthanize your pet, you may want to explain that:

 - the veterinarians have done everything that they can